Why I Visited

 Invite to Connect

-If you're an educator, policymaker, or school leader who wants to explore how these global ideas can be adapted to Indian schools — I’d love to collaborate or co-host a session.
+If you're an educator, policymaker, or school leader who wants to explore how these global ideas can be adapted to Indian schools — I'd love to discuss how we can implement these global standards into your institution through